-Stainless steel transducer in a metal hull-Be sure the isolation sleeve is between the transducer stem and the hull (see Figure 2).
-However, the top of the isolation sleeve must be below the top of the hull nut or the backing block to prevent the sleeving from interfering with tightening the hull nut.
+Stainless steel transducer in a metal hull-Be sure the isolation sleeve is between the transducer stem and the hull (Figure 2).
+However, the isolation sleeve must be below the washer and hull nut to prevent the sleeve from interfering with tightening the nut.

-2. From inside the hull, slide the backing block (if installing with a fairing) and the hull nut onto the cable.
-Seat the backing block against the hull, being sure the arrow/pointed end faces forward toward the bow.
-Screw the hull nut in place and tighten it with slip-joint pliers (see Figure 2 or 5).
+From inside the hull, slide the backing block (if installing with a fairing) and the hull nut onto the cable.
+Seat any backing block against the hull, being sure the arrow end faces forward toward the bow.
+Screw the hull nut in place and tighten it with slip-joint pliers (Figures 4 and 5).

 Cored fiberglass hull-Do not over-tighten, crushing the hull.

-Wood hull-Allow for the wood to swell.
+Wood hull-Allow for the wood to swell before tightening the nut.

-3. Remove any excess marine sealant on the outside of the hull/ fairing to ensure smooth water flow under the transducer.
+3. Remove any excess marine sealant on the outside of the hull/fairing to ensure smooth water flow under the transducer.